-(0) Download It's up to you where you choose to put these files.3Your browser, by default, is usually configured to place downloads in your Home directory in the Downloads folder [see Finder Go menu]
+(0) Download It's up to you where you choose to put these files.
+Your browser, by default, is usually configured to place downloads in your Home directory in the Downloads folder [see Finder Go menu]

-You need to download the latest stable release, which at the date of writing was apl-1.2.tar.gz dated 2014-01-13 6:53:00 from ftp://ftp.gnu.org/gnu/apl/

-Optionally also download the apl-1.2.tar.gz.sig file and verify that the download has not been corrupted - a wise thing to do $IMHO.^4$
+Download the current stable release zipped tar ball, usually named apl-<version>.tar.gz, which you can get from the home site, ftp://ftp.gnu.org/gnu/apl/.
+Optionally also download the corresponding apl-<version>.tar.gz.sig and verify that the download has not been corrupted - a wise thing to do IMHO.5